diamante0018/MonitorRam/README.md

 ## How to?

-Compile from source using the provided makefile `./prog <NAME OF PROGRAM>`
+Compile from source using the provided makefile.
+Execute the program like this: `./prog <NAME OF PROGRAM>`